Absolute zero: Zero-point energy

 Probability densities and energies (indicated by an offset) of the four lowest energy eigenstates of a quantum harmonic oscillator.
 ZPE denotes the zero-point energy.

 Even at absolute zero, a quantum system retains a minimum amount of energy due to the Heisenberg uncertainty principle, which prevents particles from having both perfectly defined position and momentum.
 This residual energy is known as zero-point energy.
 In the case of the quantum harmonic oscillator, a standard model for vibrations in atoms and molecules, the uncertainty in a particle's momentum implies it must retain some kinetic energy, while the uncertainty in its position contributes to potential energy.
 As a result, such a system has a nonzero energy at absolute zero.

 Zero-point energy helps explain certain physical phenomena.
 For example, liquid helium does not solidify at normal pressure, even at temperatures near absolute zero.
 The large zero-point motion of helium atoms, caused by their low mass and weak interatomic forces, prevents them from settling into a solid structure.
 Only under high pressure does helium solidify, as the atoms are forced closer together and the interatomic forces grow stronger.

 History

-Robert Boyle pioneered the idea of an absolute zero.
+Robert Boyle, who pioneered the idea of an absolute zero.

 One of the first to discuss the possibility of an absolute minimal temperature was Robert Boyle.
 His 1665 New Experiments and Observations touching Cold, articulated the dispute known as the primum frigidum.
 The concept was well known among naturalists of the time.
 Some contended an absolute minimum temperature occurred within earth (as one of the four classical elements), others within water, others air, and some more recently within nitre.
 But all of them seemed to agree that, "There is some body or other that is of its own nature supremely cold and by participation of which all other bodies obtain that quality."